-All enrollment to Temecula Preparatory School is filled via a lottery application and lottery pull process*, per our charter.
-Each year, a lottery application is posted on our website so that parents may apply to the lottery for their child for the next school year.
-Each year in June, a new lottery application for the upcoming school year is posted on our website for the next school year and it remains open until March 31st (unless March 31st falls on a weekend, in which case the deadline is April 1st).
-We are currently accepting applications for the 2020-21 school year.
-The deadline to apply and the school year that we are accepting lottery applications for is clearly posted on our website and application.
+- Each year in June, a new lottery application is posted on our website so that parents may apply to the lottery for their child for the next school year.
+The application remains open until March 31st, unless March 31st falls on a weekend, in which case the deadline is April 1st.
+After the deadline has passed, we are no longer able to accept applications for the posted application.

 - TPS applications must be received online.
 Paper applications are not accepted.
 We are happy to assist you in the TPS office if you need assistance submitting an application.